itz-me-zappex/flux/README.md

 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you can get banned even for a wrong click.
 But that is should not be bannable except you are farmer and using sandboxing.
 Do not write me if you got a ban in game.

 ### Why was that daemon developed?
 - Main task is to reduce CPU usage of games that have been minimized.
 Almost every engine fails to recognize that game is unfocused and continues to consume a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, transcoding video etc. or even unresponsive at all.
-Imagine users with weak laptop who upgraded their RAM to maximum and suffer from a weak processor, now they can simply play a game and then minimize it if needed without carrying about CPU usage or battery level since process just will hang in RAM.
+Imagine users with weak laptop who upgraded their RAM to maximum and suffer from a weak processor, now they can simply play a game and then minimize it if needed without carrying about CPU usage or battery level as process just will hang in RAM.
 There are a lot of situations and usecases for it.

 ### Bugs?
 - Nothing is perfect in this world.
 Almost all bugs I encountered during development have been fixed or will be fixed soon.
 If you find a bug, open an issue.
 Known issues that cannot be fixed are:
   - Inability to interact with "glxgears" and "vkcube" windows, as they do not report their PIDs.
   - Freezing online games (setting `cpu-limit` to `0%`) causes disconnects from matches, so use less aggressive CPU limit to allow game to send/receive packets.
-  - Stuttery audio in game if CPU limit is very aggressive, since `cpulimit` tool interrupts process, that should be expected.
+  - Stuttery audio in game if CPU limit is very aggressive, as `cpulimit` tool interrupts process, that should be expected.

 ### Why is code so complicated?
 - Long story short, try removing at least one line of code (that does not affect output, of course) and see what happens.
 That sounds easy - just apply a CPU limit to a window when unfocused and remove it when focused, but that is a bit more complicated.
 Just check how much logic is used for that "easy" task.
 Also I used built-in stuff in bash like shell parameter expansions instead of `sed`, loops for reading text line-by-line with regexp in `if` statements instead of `grep` etc. to make code faster, calling external binaries consumes much more time and CPU resources than built-in options.